 In order to visit Rungis, it’s pretty much required that you join a guided tour.
-Although I’ve heard it’s possible to finesse yourself into the various food halls, it isn’t really allowed and you might find yourself in an awkward position if there’s a problem or you get questioned.
+I’ve heard it’s possible to finesse yourself into the various food halls, although it isn’t really allowed and you might find yourself in an awkward position if there’s a problem.

-Rungis itself runs group tours.
-Go to the site Visit Rungis for specific information, and I’ve listed a few tour operators that arrange visits as well in the links below.
+I’ve listed a few tour operators that arrange visits as well in the links below.
+Check their sites to see if the tour you’re interested in is conducted in French or English.
 Note that the market opens at 2am, specifically the seafood hall, so going early means you will see the biggest variety of items.

 Guided Tours of Rungis Market (Meeting the French)